RicRicci22/dncs-lab/README.md

 | eth1      | `host-1-b` | None     | 192.168.250.2 |

 ## Vagrant File
-The vagrant File initialize all the necessary virtual machine and the link between the virtual machine.
-Now we will focused on this command line that it is present in all virtual machine initialization.
+The vagrantfile initialize all the necessary virtual machine and the link between them.
+Now we will focus on this command line that is present in every virtual machine initialization.
 `NameOfVM.vm.provision "shell", path: "NameOfFile.sh"`
-Every virtual machine [*NameofVM*] has a specific file [*NameOfFile*] to runs any configured provisioner.
-Provisioner in Vagrant allow you to automatically install software, alter configurations, and more on the machine as part of the `vagrant up` process.
+Every virtual machine [*NameofVM*] has a specific file [*NameOfFile*] that runs any configured provisioner.
+Provision in Vagrant allow you to automatically install software, alter configurations, and more on the machine as part of the `vagrant up` process.
 For this reason the *NameOfFile.sh* is a scrip that contain all the specific commands to configure our different VMs.

 ## host1a.sh

-Host1a.sh contains this line:
+Host1a.sh contains this lines:

 ```
 1 export DEBIAN_FRONTEND=noninteractive